Alex Murdaugh gets 40 years in federal prison for stealing from clients and his law firm

 “There’s not enough time and I don’t possess a sufficient vocabulary to adequately portray to you in words the magnitude of how I feel about the things I did,” Murdaugh said.

-Murdaugh blamed nearly two decades of addiction to opioids for his crimes and said he was proud is has been clean for 937 days.
+Murdaugh blamed nearly two decades of addiction to opioids and said he was proud he has been clean for 937 days.

-“No truly impaired person could pull off these complex transactions," the judge said of the maze of fake accounts, juggled checks and money passed from one place to another to hide the thefts for nearly 20 years.
+“No truly impaired person could pull off these complex transactions," the judge said of the maze of fake accounts, juggled checks and money movements that hid the thefts for nearly 20 years.

+Prosecutor Emily Limehouse said Murdaugh's claims don't make sense because he told the FBI he was taking the same amount of pills as he did when his addiction started in 2008, but the amount of money he stole increased rapidly in the years before his arrest.

+“He was adamant all of the money was spent on drugs.
+It doesn't add up,” Limehouse said.

 Murdaugh was convicted a year ago of killing his younger son Paul with a shotgun and his wife, Maggie, with a rifle.
 While he has pleaded guilty to dozens of financial crimes, he adamantly denies he killed them and testified in his own defense.
 There will be years of appeals in the murder cases.